915-Lab/Coding-Skills-Evaluation/codingSkillsEvaluation/input/python_tutorial_main_sections_only1.md

 ```

 and so on.
-No matter how many digits youâre willing to write down, the result
+No matter how many digits you’re willing to write down, the result
 will never be exactly 1/3, but will be an increasingly better approximation of
 1/3\.

-In the same way, no matter how many base 2 digits youâre willing to use, the
+In the same way, no matter how many base 2 digits you’re willing to use, the
 decimal value 0\.1 cannot be represented exactly as a base 2 fraction.
 In base
 2, 1/10 is the infinitely repeating fraction